xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/Linked_List.md

 - **Follow up:**

   - How can we prove that at least one duplicate number must exist in `nums`?
+Set

   - Can you solve the problem in linear runtime complexity?